 Dr. Edward Crawley is the Founding President of the Skolkovo Institute of Science and Technology (Skoltech).
 He received an S.B. and an S.M. in aeronautics and astronautics and an Sc.D. in aerospace structures, all from MIT.

 He is also a consultant on the design of actual systems.
 For example, he is working with the National Aeronautics and Space Administration (NASA) to design human exploration and earth observing systems.
-Professor Crawley has served as chairman of the NASA Technology and Commercialization Advisory Committee and as a member of the NASA Advisory Committee, the Presidential Advisory Committee on the Space Station Redesign.
-In 1993, he was a member of the Presidential Advisory Committee on the Space Station Redesign.
+Professor Crawley has served as Chairperson of the NASA Technology and Commercialization Advisory Committee and as a member of the NASA Advisory Committee, as well as the Presidential Advisory Committee on the Space Station Redesign in 1993.

 From 2003 to 2006, he was the Executive Director of the Cambridge-MIT Institute, a joint venture with Cambridge University funded by the British government and industry; the institute’s mission was to understand and generalize how universities can act effectively as engines of innovation and economic growth.

 Previously, from 1996 to 2003, he was head of the Department of Aeronautics and Astronautics at MIT, during which time he directed the strategic realignment of the department.
-He is a founder of ACX, a product development and manufacturing firm; BioScale, a company that develops biomolecular detectors.
+He is a founder of ACX, a product development and manufacturing firm, and BioScale, a company that develops biomolecular detectors.